parallaxinc/propgcc/release/README_WINDOWS.txt

-To install:
+I. To install:

-1. Copy the propgcc directory to the root directory of the C drive.
+  Copy the propgcc directory to the root directory of the C drive.

-2. Open a command prompt window and go into the propgcc directory.
+II.
+To use Propeller-GCC from the windows command window use one of these methods:

+  A. From the new c:\propgcc folder in windows exporer:

+    1. Double click C:\propgcc\PropGCC.bat to start a new window.
+    2. Use commands mentioned below.

+  -- OR --

+  B. Use PropGCC.bat

+    1. C:\>cd propgcc
+    2. C:\propgcc>
+    3. C:\propgcc>PropGCC
+    4. Use commands mentioned below in the new window.

+  -- OR --

+  C. Use addpath.bat

-   C:\>cd propgcc
+    1. C:\>cd propgcc
-   C:\propgcc>
+    2. C:\propgcc>

-3. Run the batch file "setpath" to add the bin directories to the PATH.
+    3. C:\propgcc>addpath
+    4. Use commands mentioned below in the existing window.

-   This must be done every time a new command window is started.
+    This would be done every time a new command window is started.

-   C:\propgcc>setpath
+    Option A or B above automates these steps.

+III.
+Using Propeller-GCC

 There are some demo programs located in the demos directory.
 You can build all the demo programs by going into the demos directory and typing make.
 If